 - sort_column – number of the column within the range to use for the sort.
 Further, it can be a “`range` or a range outside of `range` containing the values by which to sort”.
 What that means is anyone’s guess, so let’s just ignore that one.

 There you are.
 You now have a sorted list.
-The next steps are up to you depending on how your are planning to use the resultant list.
-Enjoy..
+The next steps are up to you depending on how your plan to use the resultant list.
+Enjoy.